jaxon-php/jaxon-laravel/README.md

     </div>
 ```

-The `@jxnEvent` directive takes s parameter an array in which each entry is an array with a `jQuery` selector, an event and a `call factory`.
+The `@jxnEvent` directive takes as parameter an array in which each entry is an array with a `jQuery` selector, an event and a `call factory`.

 Contribute
 ----------